 As a global company, we have put a range of measures in place to protect children and their families from harm and exploitation.
 These values extend to our suppliers, partners and travellers.

-We recognise that tourism has the potential to increase the risk of harm to children, and feel a strong sense of responsibility to disallow this on any of our trips, through our Child Protection Policy.
+We recognise that tourism has the potential to increase the risk of harm to children, and feel a strong sense of responsibility to disallow this on any of our trips, through our Child Protection Guidelines.

 While violations of a child’s right to protection take place in every country in the world, some children are more vulnerable than others.
 Children living in poverty, in areas of high tourism, without parental care, or in conflict with the law are most at risk.
 Risks to their welfare can include violence, commercial sexual exploitation, trafficking, child labour and harmful traditional practices.